-Whether it’s Apache, Nginx, ILS, or anything else, web servers are at the core of online services, and web log analysis can reveal a treasure trove of information.
+Whether it’s Apache, Nginx, ILS, or anything else, web servers are at the core of online services, and web log monitoring and analysis can reveal a treasure trove of information.
 These logs may be hidden away in many files on disk, split by HTTP status code, timestamp, or agent, among other possibilities.
-Web access logs are typically analyzed to troubleshoot operational issues, but there is so much more insight that you can draw from this data, from SEO to user experience.
+Web access log monitoring is typically analyzed to troubleshoot operational issues, but there is so much more insight that you can draw from this data, from SEO to user experience.
 Let’s explore what you can do when you really dive into web log analysis.

 Right now, online Internet traffic is exceeding 333 Exabytes per month.
 This has been growing year on year since the founding of the Internet.
 With this increase in traffic comes the increased complexity of operational observability.
 Your web access logs are crucial in the fight to maintain operational excellence.
 While the details vary, some fields you can expect in all of your web logs include: